redux-saga/redux-saga/docs/advanced/Channels.md

 The important thing to note is how we're using a blocking `call`.
 The Saga will remain blocked until `call(handleRequest)` returns.
 But meanwhile, if other `REQUEST` actions are dispatched while the Saga is still blocked, they will queued internally by `requestChan`.
 When the Saga resumes from `call(handleRequest)` and executes the next `yield take(requestChan)`, the take will resolve with the queued message.

-By default, `actionChannel` buffers all incoming messages without limit.
+By default, `actionChannel` buffers all incoming messages using a fixed-size buffer (limit: 10 messages).
 If you want a more control over the buffering, you can supply a Buffer argument to the effect creator.
 Redux-Saga provides some common buffers (none, dropping, sliding) but you can also supply your own buffer implementation.
 [See API docs](../api#buffers) for more details.

 For example if you want to handle only the most recent five items you can use: